 Last season, Brown earned plenty of All-Star consideration before Jayson Tatum and Kemba Walker were selected to represent the Celtics at All-Star Weekend.
 This year, as Brown has stepped up in Walker's absence, things are lining up for him and Tatum to be Boston's All-Star duo.

-At 23, Murray is much younger than McCollum, but he's yet another example of how hard it is to make the All-Star Game as a guard in the West.
+At 23, Murray is yet another example of how hard it is to make the All-Star Game as a guard in the West.

 Murray has been in the All-Star conversation for the last few seasons but it wasn't until his amazing showcase at the NBA Restart that Murray entered a season with expectations to perform at an All-Star level.
 After a rough start to the season for Murray and the Nuggets, things are turning around rather quickly, as expected.

 With Denver shaking off the early-season rust, Murray's name could regain some steam on the All-Star front, although he'll have to raise his level of play over the next few weeks of All-Star voting if he's going to join teammate Nikola Jokic as the Nuggets' second bid.

 Through 17 games: 21.8 PPG, 6.5 AST, 5.5 REB, 50.4 FG%, 37.8 3FG%

 Gilgeous-Alexander has taken the reigns in Oklahoma City this season and he's shaping out to be their franchise player of the future.

 Averaging 21.8 points, 6.5 assists and 5.5 rebounds per game on efficient shooting splits of 50.4% from the field and 37.8% from 3, Gilgeous-Alexander is stating his case for a spot on the All-Star team for the second year in a row.